English Language Teacher

 Required Language Skills

 There is electricity and water in all regions of the Kyrgyz Republic.
 However, in some areas the electricity and water supplies are limited to certain hours of the day or water is available from a local well or stream.
 Houses are heated either by electricity or coal.
 There is rarely hot running water and no opportunity to shower every day.
-Traditionally, people will bathe weekly or bi-weekly in a bathhouse called a banya -similar to a sauna-- that can be located either on the property or elsewhere in the village.
-Some volunteers will only have access to public banyas, but most will have showers in their houses.
-At public banyas, there is a usually the option to pay a little extra for a private banya and bathe alone.
+Traditionally, people will bathe weekly or bi-weekly in a bathhouse called a banya -similar to a sauna- that can be located either on the property or elsewhere in the village.
+Some Volunteers will only have access to public banyas, but most will have showers in their houses.
+At public banyas, there is a usually the option to pay a little extra for a private banya to bathe alone.
 Volunteers will have telephone access at home or in the community.
 Mobile access is generally good with internet available in many districts and all regional centers.

 Public transportation is widely available in the regional centers and consists of mini-vans or shared taxis.
 Transportation in rural areas may not run regularly.

 Learn more about the Volunteer experience in Kyrgyz Republic: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.

 Does this sound like the position for you?